 The Fund for Santa Barbara‘s activist-led grant-making program has long been the hallmark of its work.
 Over its 35-year history, however, the Fund has carved out a much larger role in the community, serving not only as a grant-maker, but also as a trainer, advisor and convener of the region’s social, economic, political and environmental justice advocates and organizers.

-In addition to our grant-making programs, the Fund for Santa Barbara runs a Technical Assistance Program that works with more than 200 community groups each year, providing resources and training for organizational development, fundraising, community organizing, board development, strategic planning, media strategy, facilitation, financial management, grant-writing, lobbying, advocacy, and more.
+In addition to our grant-making programs, the Fund for Santa Barbara runs a Capacity Building Program that works with more than 200 community groups each year, providing resources and training for organizational development, fundraising, community organizing, board development, strategic planning, media strategy, facilitation, financial management, grant-writing, lobbying, advocacy, and more.
 This program compliments the grant-making by offering accessible workshops and consulting services to help ensure the success of grassroots efforts.
-The Technical Assistance Program involves staff, board, and grant-making committee members.
+The Capacity Building Program involves staff, board, and grant-making committee members.
 All consulting services are bi-lingual (Spanish/English) and are provided free of charge.

 In 2000, the Fund for Santa Barbara began a partnership with the Santa Barbara International Film Festival to create the Fund for Santa Barbara Social Justice Award for Documentary Film.
 This award, given annually during the festival by an independent jury, recognizes the work of documentary filmmakers who use their art to address critical social, economic, environmental and political justice issues.